dojo/docs/dijit/form.rst

 The dijit.form package contains "form widgets".
 What's a form widget?
-It roughly means a widget that appear inside a form, but technically we think of it as "anything that has a value".
+It roughly means a widget that appears inside a form, but technically we think of it as "anything that has a value".

 The widgets can be used in a FORM tag, in a :ref:`dijit.form.Form <dijit/form/Form>` widget, or outside of a form.

-Note not to confuse the dijit.form module with the dijit.form.Form widget.
+Note not to confuse the dijit.form module with the :ref:`dijit.form.Form <dijit/form/Form>` widget.

 Available Form Widgets